nmnshrma/data-512-project/README.md

 ## License

-The partial [Amazon review dataset](https://nijianmo.github.io/amazon/index.html#citation)<sup>[1]</sup> is openly available for use and experimentation.
+The partial [Amazon review dataset](https://nijianmo.github.io/amazon/index.html#citation)(Julian McAuley et al. <sup>[1]</sup>) is openly available for use and experimentation.
 The complete dataset can be accessed upon request from the team.
 Citation is needed in both cases.

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/nmnshrma/data-512-a1/blob/master/LICENSE) file for details